 From Apprentice to Trainer

-Recently Jake was successful in applying for a trainee trainer position within INFRA Skills.
-After 3 months he completed his Level 3 Award in Adult Education and Training (AET) and began his mentorship to be able to train Personal Track Safety Initial (PTS).
-After shadowing and assisting other INFRA Skills trainers, he successfully completed his certification to become a qualified National Skills Academy for Rail (NSAR) Accredited trainer for PTS AC Initial.
+Jake’s journey didn’t stop there.
+He applied for a trainee trainer position within INFRA Skills, which marked a significant milestone in his career.
+After completing his Level 3 Award in Adult Education and Training (AET) and undergoing mentorship, Jake became qualified to train others in Personal Track Safety Initial (PTS).
+With guidance from experienced trainers, he achieved certification as a qualified National Skills Academy for Rail (NSAR) Accredited trainer for PTS AC Initial.

-Since joining INFRA Skills, Jake has also gained his First Aid at Work competency, Protection Controller (PC) and Safe Work Planner (SWP).
-Jake can also teach a number of INFRA Skill’s in-house training courses such as Equality, Diversity and Inclusion (EDI) Training, Urban Traffic Marshal, Face Fit and various Small Tools.
+Since joining INFRA Skills, Jake has continued to enhance his skill set.
+In addition to his expertise in rail engineering, he has obtained certifications in First Aid at Work competency, Protection Controller (PC), and Safe Work Planner (SWP).
+Jake has also expanded his teaching capabilities, delivering various in-house training courses offered by INFRA Skills, including Equality, Diversity and Inclusion (EDI) Training, Urban Traffic Marshal, Face Fit, and various Small Tools.

 Jake’s ambitions extend further as he aims to pass assessments to teach OLEC1, DCCR, and Track Induction.
 By continually updating his training knowledge and seeking guidance from mentors, Jake aims to excel in teaching safety-critical competencies.
 His commitment to personal growth and dedication to the industry make him an asset to the INFRA Skills team.